-Yawning is an involuntary reflex that consists of a wide opening of the mouth with the maximal widening of the jaw, together with a long and deep inhalation through the mouth and nose, followed by a slow expiration.
+Yawning is an involuntary reflex that consists of an opening of the mouth with the maximal widening of the jaw, a with a long and deep inhalation through the mouth and nose, followed by a slow expiration.
 Yawning is increased before and after sleeping.

-Felines spend a large amount of their daily time sleeping cats sleep up to 15 hours a day and so it is common to see them yawning.
-Yawning is associated with a feeling of comfort; tiredness and your cat might just be relaxed or sleepy.
+Felines spend a large amount of their time sleeping cats sleep up to 15 hours a day, so it is common to see them yawning.
+Yawning is associated with a feeling of comfort or tiredness, or your cat might just be relaxed or sleepy.

 So, Is It Normal That My Cat Yawns So Much?

-The answer to this question is that yawning is considered normal and common behavior in cats, however, if you have noticed that the yawning behavior has increased in frequency this might be indicating something else is going on.
-If you have noticed that lately, your cat yawns more than it used to, it is better to take your cat for a veterinary check and rule out the possibility of a medical issue causing increased yawning.
+The answer to this question is that yawning is considered normal and common behavior in cats.
+However, if you have noticed that the yawning behavior has increased in frequency, this might be indicating something else is going on.
+If you have noticed that lately that your cat yawns more than they used to, it is better to take your cat for a veterinary check and rule out the possibility of a medical issue.

 What Medical Problems Cause a Cat to Yawn More?